mind-inria/hidimstat/docs/src/high_dimension.rst

 Thus, we introduce the concept of a $\delta$-false positive:
 A detection is a delta-false positive if it is at a distance greater than $\delta$ from the support, which is the set of true positives.
 Thus, what is controlled is the :math:`\delta`-FWER, i.e., the probability of reporting a single false :math:`\delta`-false positive.
-In other words, EnCluDL will likely only report detections at a distance less than $\delta$ from the true support.
+In other words, EnCluDL will likely only report detections at a distance less than :math:`\delta` from the true support.

 What is :math:`\delta` ?
 It is the diameter of the clusters used in the CluDL procedure.